 Shulman (1989) quoted that…

 … when trying to cite a source, without realising that the verb quote doesn’t really have that-clause complementation.
-We looked in the BAWE corpus and found some more appropriate instances, which are shown in this link – you can click to view in new tab, but it looks a bit like a bigger version of this:
+We looked in the BAWE corpus and found some more appropriate instances, which are shown in this link – you can click to view in new tab, but it looks a bit like this:

 The point here is to try to focus on issues that commonly come up – by sharing these links we want others to be able to benefit from this work too.
 It may not be often that a student writes X quoted that, but it seems fair to say that quite a lot of students writing papers in English make mistakes when trying to cite from the literature, and hopefully this link could be useful to point out to them more appropriate usage.